HomeToyota

 Power, Ride, and Handling

 It would hardly be an oversimplification to say the 4Runner is the SUV version of the Toyota Tacoma midsize pickup.
 It’s built on the same body-on-frame truck platform, offers the same engines, and has essentially the same interior.
-So while nobody has driven the new 4Runner as we write this, our time in the new Tacoma likely gives us a pretty good idea of what to expect from the new 4Runner.
-And we expect very good things.

 Front view of the 2025 Toyota 4Runner Trailhunter in green

-The impressively outfitted 4Runner TRD Pro and new Trailhunter (seen above, note the snorkel) promise to be exceptional off-road, of course, and the optional i-Force Max powertrain may very well propel the 4Runner to 60 mph in not many ticks beyond five seconds.
+The impressively outfitted 4Runner TRD Pro and new Trailhunter (seen above; note the snorkel) promise to be exceptional off-road, of course, and the optional i-Force Max powertrain may very well propel the 4Runner to 60 mph in not many ticks beyond five seconds.

 Balanced Interior